 The body stores THC in fat, and as the body begins to burn fat during exercise, small amounts of the compound are released into the bloodstream.
 This produces similar effects as it would if you were to consume a small amount of cannabis.

 During a 2013 study, it was seen that THC blood levels increased by about 15 percent immediately after exercise, but dissipated two hours after the workout.

 What was interesting in regards to weight was the greater a person’s body mass index (BMI), the greater increase of THC circulating in the body.

 When cannabis is inhaled, THC binds to cannabinoid receptor 1 (CB1) mainly found in the brain.
-There is suggestion that a lower BMI seen in pot-smokers, could be due to a down-regulation of brain endocannabinoid signalling.
+There is a suggestion that a lower BMI seen in pot-smokers could be due to a down-regulation of brain endocannabinoid signalling.

 Although acute THC is responsible for stimulating your appetite making you eat, repeated stimulation of the CB1 receptors by the compound decreases the receptor sensitivity and will eventually dampen your hunger signals.

 Another component of marijuana, tetrahydrocannabivarin (THCV) may be responsible for reducing body weight.
 In animal studies, this compound has shown to increase metabolism of fat cells.

 Now, before you consider smoking marijuana to lose weight, remember that it’s still an illicit drug in Australia.
 Not to mention, that there are very few strains of cannabis that have significant levels of THCV, so your chances of having a weight loss effect are slim.